Integrating My Schedule and Microsoft Outlook Calendars

 Viewing My Schedule Entries in Microsoft Outlook Calendars

 In Microsoft Outlook, Veeva CRM displays under the My Calendars section.
 When new users connect their Microsoft Outlook accounts to Veeva CRM, there must be at least one entry in My Schedule in the next 90 days in order for the Veeva CRM calendar option to display in Microsoft Outlook.
-The initial sync includes My Schedule entries from the current week up to 90 days in the future.
-After the initial sync, events are synced from the current date up to 90 days after the current date.
+The initial sync includes My Schedule entries starting in the current week.
+After the initial sync, events are synced from the current date onwards.
 Past My Schedule events continue to display in Microsoft Outlook, but they are not updated or deleted.
+When records are pushed from Veeva CRM to Microsoft Outlook, a maximum of 10,000 records per user are pushed in each sync.

 Editing My Schedule entries from the Microsoft Outlook calendar is not supported.
 Changes made to My Schedule entries in Microsoft Outlook are not reflected in Veeva CRM.